All Episodes

 It's just so obvious.

-He wants to be respected and like, you know.
+He wants to be respected and liked.

-I'm just saying that what you've got to do, I would say that I would look closely at what the Wall Street Journal pointed out as it relates relates to Clinton's press operation, and I duplicate it in whatever way you can.
+I'm just saying that what you've got to do, I would say that I would look closely at what the Wall Street Journal pointed out as it relates to Clinton's press operation, and I duplicate it in whatever way you can.

 Look at this.